dedica-team/nivio/docs/source/input.rst

 Nivio proprietary format
 ------------------------

-Nivio provides an own format, which allows to set all model properties manually (see Model and Syntax section).
+Nivio provides its own format which allows to set all model properties manually (see Model and Syntax section).

-Reading from csv
+Reading from CSV
 -----------------------------

-Nivio can parse csv files regarding one row as landscape item.
-The order of the columns in the file is important, since headers are ignored and not mapping automatically.
-Instead, each column number (starting at zero) can be assigned to an item property in the "mapping" configuration.
-Additionally, the csv separator char and the number of lines to skip (usually 1 for the header row) can be set.
+Nivio can parse CSV files regarding rows as landscape items.
+The order of the columns in the file is important because headers are ignored and not mapped automatically.
+Instead, each column number, starting at zero, can be assigned to an item property in the "mapping" configuration.
+Additionally, the CSV separator char and the number of lines to skip (usually 1 for the header row) can be set.

 .. code-block:: yaml